You know the feeling. You’re going about your day and then it happens.

 What I’ve found is that the way we try to cope with negative people doesn’t do any good, and it can often backfire.

 Usually, people try to deal in one of two ways—and sometimes both:

-You may try to ignore the behavior.
 You go about your business pretending he didn’t just complain about needing to go to the grocery store.
 You change the subject when your mother goes on another rant.
 You get your child a gift hoping to snap her out of her mood.